StarRocks/starrocks/docs/en/sql-reference/sql-statements/Administration/ADD_SQLBLACKLIST.md

 :::tip

-This operation requires the SYSTEM-level BLACKLIST privilege.
+- This operation requires the SYSTEM-level BLACKLIST privilege.
 You can follow the instructions in [GRANT](../account-management/GRANT.md) to grant this privilege.
+- Currently, StarRocks supports adding SELECT statements to the SQL Blacklist.

 :::